syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#VALUE!-occurs when text is not a valid value.
+'#VALUE!'-occurs when text is not a valid value.

-#VALUE!-occurs when text is not a valid Roman numeral.
+'#VALUE!'-occurs when text is not a valid Roman numeral.

 Value zero occurs when an empty string is given as an input.